Today I thought I’d take brief look back at what was making the news in December in 1819, so here we go.

 Christmas Food Fight

 On Christmas morning a ludicrous event occurred in Union Street, Holborn.
-As two women, residing in George Alley were carrying dishes to the oven to be baked, when they ran into two drunken labourers, and the dishes which contained in one, a piece of beef and the other a loin of mutton, each with a batter pudding were thrown out of their hands.
+As two women, residing in George Alley were carrying dishes to the oven to be baked, they ran into two drunken labourers.
+The dishes which contained in one, a piece of beef and the other a loin of mutton, each with a batter pudding, both were thrown out of their hands.
 Here the fun began.
 The women, on finding their Christmas dinner was spoiled were so enraged that they grabbed the two men by their hair and beat them around their heads with the beef and mutton until they were covered with grease, milk and flour much to the amusement of the large crowd which had now gathered.

 Eventually after some intervention peace was restored, and the two women left the scene and headed to the nearest public house, where they drowned their sorrows with copious amounts of rum, gin and beer.

 If you’re still searching for that last minute Christmas present, then perhaps take a look at the Bookshelf, you might just find what you’re looking for.

 Public Ledger and Daily Advertiser 28 December 1819